 Covered writes

 A covered write involves buying shares of stock and simultaneously selling call options on those shares.
-This strategy allows investors to earn income from their stock holdings while also taking advantage of leverage when trading options.
+This strategy allows investors to earn income from their stock holdings while using leverage when trading options.

 Straddles